IceMetalPunk/TotemEssentials/README.md

 ### Ensouled Totem of Curing
 Keep this in your inventory, and it'll cure you of negative potion effects *and* double the duration of your positive potion effects.
 Plus, it has 30 durability and only takes 1 damage per effect per level.
 It's like the vitamins to your medicine.

+### Ensouled Totem of Aggression

+With the normal Totem of Aggression, mobs will attack each other, but there will be one winner.
+And that winner?
+It'll be mad at you.
+Enter the Ensouled Totem of Aggression!

+In addition to the anger-inducing effects of the normal Totem of Aggression, if there's only one mob around, the Ensouled Totem of Aggression will calm it down so it won't attack you.
+Keeping it calm takes a lot of durability, though, so don't hang around too long!

 #### More to come...
 ...you'll have to wait and see what they each do :)